Emmotes/ic_spoilers/docs/kas.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Kas the Betrayer** (Guess)
-> Increase the effect of Born Into Evil by 100%.
+> Increases the effect of Born Into Evil by 100%.
 In addition, Champions adjacent to Kas gain the Evil tag.
 This does not affect their other alignment tags, and doesn't affect whether they are eligible for the adventure.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>